STEVE INSKEEP, Host:

 SYLVIA POGGIOLI: A musician plays in one of the few quiet spots on Adrianou, the pedestrian street that winds its way around the foot of the Acropolis.
 Suddenly, we're in Monastiraki, bustling with colorful street stalls and old fashioned shops - it's one of Petros Markaris' favorite places.

-Mr. PETROS MARKARIS (Crime Novelist): It still has some of the oriental; you still smell the spices, et cetera.
+PETROS MARKARIS: It still has some of the oriental; you still smell the spices, et cetera.

 POGGIOLI: The bazaar?